-The Environmental Science Institute (ESI) of the University of Texas at Austin hosts an NSF-funded program during the summer of 2017 for undergraduates interested in environmental science research.
+The Environmental Science Institute (ESI) of the University of Texas at Austin will host an NSF-funded program during the summer of 2018 for undergraduates interested in environmental science research.
 Students will be trained in laboratory and field methods applied to studies of global change and its impacts and will work on independent projects under the supervision of a faculty mentor.
 Project areas are interdisciplinary and encompass the fields of chemistry, biology, ecology, urban ecology, policy, civil engineering, and geological sciences.
 Students will participate in a weekly research seminar series, portfolio creation, and professional development activities.
 Students will also participate in field excursions related to scientific research.
 These 1-2 day activities may require physical exertion involving hiking, caving, camping, and/or boat rides in hot and humid weather.
 The summer program will conclude with a research poster session and open house.

 Summer research will be in one of three major themes: